equinor/eit-web-ar/docs/epic1.md

 ![GitHub Logo](gltf-structure.png)
 Format: ![Alt Text](url)

-The gtlf/glb model can easily be loaded and used like this:
+Assuming that a-frame has already been installed, the gtlf/glb model can easily be loaded and used like this:

 ```html
 <a-asset-item id="penguin" src="./gltf/penguin/scene.glb" preload="auto"></a-asset-item>